Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_tempo_and_snowflake/getting_started_with_tempo_and_snowflake.md

 Duration: 2

 1. Obtain the TEMPO Native App from the Snowflake Marketplace.
-2. It is recommended that during installation you shorten the name to just TEMPO.
+2. It is mandatory to shorten the name to just TEMPO during installation.
   - To do so, examine Options for your installation before selecting Get
   - Where you see the extended name of the application, TEMPO - the first..., edit that to read just TEMPO
   - Once you have shortened the name - which will simplify management - please select Get